 Because of its proximity to the sea and its natural beauty, Zeeland is good for ten million overnight tourist stays per year.
 It’s no surprise that over ten per cent of all jobs in Zeeland are in the tourism and leisure sectors.
 Another important part of its economy is the maritime sector and port infrastructure, naturally.
 Large shipbuilding companies like Damen Schelde Naval Shipbuilding (DSNS) are based in Zeeland.

 Zeeland is one of the most important logistical hubs in our country.
 It is located between the port of Antwerp and the port of Rotterdam, the two largest in Europe.
 North Sea Port, a fusion of the ports of Vlissingen, Gent and Terneuzen, is in the top 10 of the largest ports in Europe itself.
 Many companies of different sectors have settled here because of Zeeland’s international connection.

 Zeeland is without a doubt worth looking into if you are considering a move to The Netherlands.
-Not only does it have great opportunities for talent in any of the STEM fields, but living here will also mean that you get to benefit from the healthy seaside air and fresh seafood.
+Not only does it have great opportunities for talent in any of the innovative sectors, but living here will also mean that you get to benefit from the healthy seaside air and fresh seafood.